LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

       :alt: MonoDevelop Image
       :align: center

 #.
-If all was done properly, you will see three objects: .hgnore, labs, and projects.
+If all was done properly, you will see three objects: .hgignore, labs, and projects.
 These
    were all the result of our earlier sequence of commit+push operations.
 You can click on any of these folders to drill into the hierarchy of folders/files that have been pushed to Bitbucket (from your local repository).
 If you drill into the Hello example, you